 If you are building an event to be sent via the Command Processor instead of part of the regular event flow, you need to build the XML in a nodeset variable and use the Parse XML token before issuing the command.
-For more information, see "XML Parse" in the NetlQ Identity Manager Policies in Designer.
+For more information, see "XML Parse" in the NetlQ Identity Manager - Using Designer to Create Policies.